Essex dad scoops stunning £3 million mansion after entering draw for just £10

 A LUCKY father of four has won the keys to a stunning £3 million dream home in Somerset after entering a prize draw for just £10.

-Michael Maher, originally from Essex, is now the proud owner of a spectacular countryside retreat complete with a tennis court and picturesque gardens after winning the latest Omaze Million Pound House Draw.
+Michael Maher, originally living near Colchester in Essex, is now the proud owner of a spectacular countryside retreat complete with a tennis court and picturesque gardens after winning the latest Omaze Million Pound House Draw.

 When contacted by Omaze to tell the 53-year-old of his success, Michael’s daughter dismissed his chances of winning anything big by saying he’s “probably only won a toaster”.